alex-seifarth/wirectrl/README.md

 ```
 If the latter command is not available, the *gpiod* package is not installed on your
 system.
-The *<line-number>* is an unsigned integer identifying the GPIO in/out line of the
+The *linenumber* is an unsigned integer identifying the GPIO in/out line of the
 chip.

 There are four fields in a gpio section: